brb591/bumper-cars/project-proposal.md

 * All cars are a team of one.
 Each car attempts to maximize its score, and the car with the highest score wins.
 * At any moment, a given car is in the "attack" state or the "defend" state.
 (TODO - Criteria for selecting state?)
   * attack - The car drives directly towards its target.
 (TODO - What if the target goes behind an obstacle?)
   * defend - The car drives 45 degrees to either side of the ray cast from the attacker through the defender.
-This maximizes the the rate of change of distance.
+This maximizes the rate of change of distance.

 ### Extended Goals